atomist/sdm/README.md

 ```typescript
 sdm.addNewIssueListeners(requestDescription)
 ```
-Using the `credentials` on the `NewIssueInvocation`, you can even use the GitHub API to modify the issue, for example correctly spelling errors.
+Using the `credentials` on the `NewIssueInvocation`, you can even use the GitHub API to modify the issue, for example correcting spelling errors.

 ### Repo Creation
-We frequently want to respond to the creation of a new repository: For example, to notify people, provision infrastructure, or tag it with GitHub topics based on its contents.
+We frequently want to respond to the creation of a new repository: For example, we may want to notify people, provision infrastructure, or tag it with GitHub topics based on its contents.

 #### Listener interfaces
 There are two scenarios to consider: